jfcameron/jfc-wanikani_reviews_icon/README.md

 You can also modify the config file to change what browser is opened when clicking the icon.
 By default it uses xdg-open to determine which browser to use, but you could change it to directly open "firefox" or whatever you like.

 Once you've added your API key, configuration is complete.
-Set up the program to run in the background when you log into your computer.
+Move the program somewhere logical like `/usr/bin` and set it up to run in the background when you log into your computer.